jennfshr/vnc2hpc/README.md

 isn't in your $PATH.
 To determine if the executable is in your path, in a terminal window, run `which vncviewer`.

 `$> ./vnc2hpc -c “/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer” -m sn-fe1`

-*Note: it's not required to pass the client in double quotes to the script, and tab-completion on the command-line to resolve the full path to the client is supported.*
+*NOTE: it's not required to pass the client in double quotes to the script, and tab-completion on the command-line to resolve the full path to the client is supported.*

 _____